I14Y-ch/import_rdf_datasets/README.md

 A Python-based tool for importing DCAT datasets in xml/rdf format into the I14Y platform of the Swiss Federal Statistical Office (BFS).

 ## Features
-- Import DCAT datasets from rdf files to I14Y API
+- Import DCAT datasets from xml/rdf files to I14Y API

 ## Prerequisites